-- 03:34 - Samurai Skull's ability to float into another Zombie from the deck when destroyed by a card effect, and avoid triggering an opposing Skull's effect in the mirror match.
+- 03:34 - Samurai Skull's ability to float into another Zombie from the deck when removed from the field by a card effect; avoid triggering an opposing Samurai Skull's effect in the mirror match.

-- 04:13 - Using Domain to not only get an extra normal summon for a Vampire, but to also pitch it as a cost for reviving a Vampire Familiar or Retainer for a search; note how Domain's effect lingers even after it leaves the field.
+- 04:13 - Using Vampire's Domain to not only get an extra normal summon for a Vampire, but to also pitch it as a cost for reviving a Vampire Familiar or Vampire Retainer for a search; note how Vampire's Domain's effect lingers even after it leaves the field.

-- 04:31 - Playing patiently and slowly popping backrow with Grace and Kingdom.
+- 04:31 - Playing patiently and slowly popping backrow with Vampire Grace and Vampire Kingdom.

 - 05:05 - Another double pop play for game.

-- 05:31 - Milling Gozuki from the deck to trigger its second effect to special summon a zombie from the hand; in this case, I use this to summon a 2nd Grace to prepare for a double pop.
+- 05:31 - Milling Gozuki from the deck to trigger its second effect to special summon a Zombie from the hand; in this case, one uses this to summon a 2nd Vampire Grace to prepare for a double pop.

 - 05:55 - Using Vampire Vamp to out big boss monsters.

-- 06:13 - A replay that shows the “toolbox” nature of the deck, and how sometimes, you have to make up plays on the spot; watch carefully.
+- 06:13 - A replay that shows the “toolbox” nature of the deck, and how sometimes, one has to make up plays on the spot; watch carefully.

-- 07:44 - Summoning Grace on the opponent's turn with Takeover, and an aside on how you can do this to prevent Paleozoic Canadia from stopping her next turn, as she can just be flipped face up if flipped down.
+- 07:44 - Summoning Vampire Grace on the opponent's turn with Vampire Takeover, and an aside on how one can do this to prevent e.g. Paleozoic Canadia from stopping her next turn, as she can just be flipped face up if flipped down.

-- 09:18 - Another replay to show the “toolbox” nature of the deck; sometimes you’ll have to fight the urge to give your opponent the “good succ” with Vamp in favor for a safer win condition.
+- 09:18 - Another replay to show the “toolbox” nature of the deck; sometimes one has to fight the urge to give the opponent the “good succ” with Vampire Vamp in favor of a safer win condition.

-- 10:54 - Running out of Vampires to mill for Kingdom's cost and resorting to deck out as a win condition with Grace's mill effect; note that if your Kingdom triggers, but you have no Vampires to pay the cost, then the game will reveal your hand to your opponent.
+- 10:54 - Running out of Vampires to mill for Vampire Kingdom's cost and resorting to deck out as a win-condition with Vampire Grace's mill effect; note that if Vampire Kingdom triggers, but one has no more Vampires to pitch, then the game will reveal one's entire hand to the opponent.

-- 11:33 - Mirror match nuances; summoning Grace Turn 1 and ditching Vamp as she's useless in the mirror.
+- 11:33 - Mirror match nuances; summoning Vampire Grace Turn 1 and ditching Vampire Vamp as she's useless in the mirror.

-- 12:12 - Chaining Takeover to an opposing Kingdom in the mirror and the interaction between two Kingdoms on board.
+- 12:12 - Chaining Vampire Takeover to an opposing Vampire Kingdom in the mirror and the interaction between two Vampire Kingdoms on board.

-- 12:22 - An aside on discarding a Vampire from your hand to trigger your Kingdom instead of milling one from your deck to avoid triggering an opposing Kingdom.
+- 12:22 - An aside on discarding a Vampire from the hand to trigger one's own Vampire Kingdom instead of milling one from the deck to avoid triggering an opposing Vampire Kingdom.